vishnugopal/js-rockstars/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-For an optimized build, please make sure to run:
+For an optimized build (this is the only build that supports offline access), please make sure to run:

 ```bash
 npm run build